gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 - Improving the behavior of integration tools, like `gnoclient` and `gnokey`, as well as kick-starting development of a mobile `gnokey` application.

-***The road ahead starts with the preparation of the gno.land’s Beta Launch.
-Here is how the path forward looks like:***
+**The road ahead starts with the preparation of the gno.land’s Beta Launch.
+Here is how the path forward looks like.**

 ## Beta Launch (UPCOMING)